blancmatter/sdb_puller/README.md

 * [bin/sdbpuller.py](bin/sdbpuller.py) - Contains sdbFile class with methods to prep scratch directories, parse csv output into influx importable ASCII files and call the influx import.
 * [bin/sdbpuller.ini](bin/sdbpuller.ini) - Config filw with some path options used in sdbpuller.py
 * [bin/callStd.sh](bin/callStd.sh) - Called with an hour value.
 Script to copy and parse config files and run Std tool for each file.
 Then places csv output into ouptput directory.
+* [conf/makedatums/makedatums.sh](conf/makedatums/makedatums.sh) - script to be fed a list of Sources and Datums and split into Std config files of n datums each.
 * [Lists of Datums and Config files](conf/datums/) - Lists of the datums which will be searched, currently split into groups of 80
 * [importhour.py](bin/importhour.py) - Example script creating instance of sdbFile and performing tasks to import data into influx.